mutisyag/ozone/doc/workflow.md

 - _Reporters_ can create a new empty submission or can copy data from a previous submission, as follows:

-  - from _the final_ (latest _Valid_) submission of any previous period, *by default:* the most recent period which is smaller than the selected reporting period.
+  - from _the final_ (latest _Valid_) submission of any previous period - **if** no submission exists for the currently selected period. *By default*, the interface will show the most recent period which is smaller than the selected reporting period.
-  - from any other intermediary submission (within the current period), but not ones for previous periods. *By default:* most recent submission from current period.
+  - from any other intermediary submission (within the current period), but not ones for previous periods - **if** submissions for the current period already exist. *By default*, the interface will show most recent submission from current period.
 Copying _Valid_, _Not valid_ and _Recalled_ submissions shall be possible.

 - _Secretariat_ users can also impersonate reporters and create new submissions on their behalf (e.g. when data is received via email).